Bad Choices Can Be Deadly

 “You don’t believe me?”

-“Because you and Sean have always had chemistry.
-But after what went down with you and Michael, I think you opened yourself up to Sean.
-Especially since you and I both know you don’t like to be alone.”
+“Because you two have always had chemistry.
+But after what went down with Michael, I think you opened yourself up to him.”

 My silence prompted her to continue.
-“There are a lot of qualities in Sean that you find attractive, but sweetie, he’s married.
-And even if he were truly available to you, you still haven’t given yourself time to heal.
-You were in a 12-year relationship with Michael.
-Practically married, but you never got the ring.
-You cooked, cleaned, and did everything a wife is expected to do.
-And you took care of him when he lost his job three years ago and never got another one.
-You let him move in with you and sponge off you.
-You saw potential in him, that didn’t exist.
-And he repaid you by cheating on you.
+“There are a lot of qualities in Sean that you find attractive, but Sweetie, he’s married.
+And even if he were available, you still haven’t given yourself time to heal.
+You were in a twelve-year relationship with Michael.
+Damn near married, but never got a ring.
+You did everything a wife is expected to do.
+Took care of him when he lost his job three years ago and never got another one.
+He moved in and sponged off you.
+You saw potential in him that didn’t exist.
+And he repaid you by cheating.
 With a dude.
-Correct me if I’m wrong, but that’s a pretty clear sign that there really wasn’t ever a future for the two of you.
-Personally, I’m glad you didn’t marry him and he’s out of your life.”
+In your bed.
+Set me straight if I’m wrong, but that’s a pretty clear sign that there wasn’t ever a future for the two of you.
+Actually, I’m glad you didn’t marry him and he’s out of your life.”

-Everything she said was the truth.
-And it was a truth I didn’t want talk about.
+Everything she said was true.
+And I didn’t want to talk about it.
 But she kept on beating that darn dead horse.
 “I know you, Chanelle.
 I know that you are still hurting.
-And you’re vulnerable.
-And not only do I know it, but let’s go spiritual.
+You’re vulnerable.
+And let’s go spiritual.
 The devil knows it too.
 Did he tempt Eve with a lemon?
 No. He got her with an apple.
-Something she liked.
-Sean’s your apple.”
+Something sweet.”

-“Hurry up and let’s get your lusty butt to church.
-You need Jesus!”
+Michele’s jaw dropped.
+“Hurry up and let’s get your lusty butt to church, ‘cause you need Jesus.”